 Deena Ade is no stranger to live performances and it showed.
 All through the night, the singer was radiant, confident, fascinating to watch on stage.

 With her amiable vocals, her warmth shines through as she breathes new life into the records.
 “May You Find Love” would never sound the same after this live and intimate experience.
 Throughout the night, Deena is dazzling, composed and overly thankful for the love and support she receives.

-Right after, Deena engages in a Q&A session about the project, her artistic journey and her influences.
-When asked what she would be doing if not music, she replied, “I’d be a revolutionary”.
-During the session, Deena Ade also reaffirmed her unflinching stand against violence against women and abuse of power.
+Right after running us through the EP, Deena engages in a Q&A session about the project, her artistic journey and her influences.
+When asked what she would be doing if she wasn’t a singer, she replied, “I’d be a revolutionary”.Right there, Deena Ade reaffirmed her unflinching stand against violence against women and abuse of power.

 The “May Love Find You” live listening session was indeed a night of good live music, food and drinks.
-It was as a reminder of Deena’s gifts not only as a singer and songwriter but also as a captivating performer.
+It was also a reminder of Deena’s gifts not only as a singer and songwriter but also as a captivating performer.

 Listen to the EP here.

 Photo Credit: The Late Night Soirée